rohitcricket/3DNavigationMenuCSS/README.md

 # A 3D Navigation menu with html and CSS

-Websites often have limited available space especially on small screens.
-One way to add information with taking extra space is use of 3D elements.
+Websites often have limited real estate, especially on small screens.
+One way to add information without taking extra space is use of 3D elements.

-Elements appear with 3D rotation applied to them without using any fancy calculations -- just CSS formatting.
+One can apply 3D rotation to elements without using any fancy calculations -- just CSS formatting.

 Go to the file index.html and double click it to watch how this works.